Nicholas Paget-Brown: Career

-Paget-Brown worked for a small start-up company in the City providing an online research service for financial institutions, which was acquired by Reuters in 1985.
+Paget-Brown worked for a small start-up company in the City of London providing the UK’s first online research service (Textline) for financial institutions.
+The company (Finsbury Data Services) was acquired by Reuters in 1985.
 He then became an international marketing manager for Reuters.
-In 1991 he left to join Knight Ridder setting up a London office for them.
-He has subsequently done consultancy work.
+In 1991 he was recruited to set-up a London office for Knight Ridder Information (Dialog).
+He subsequently launched UK Environment News, a corporate newsletter providing early warning of changes to UK and European Union environment and energy policies and the impact of these on business.
+He has subsequently undertaken consultancy work on public policy.